Graph and wreath products of cellular automata: Definitions and conventions

 A \emph{(zero-dimensional discrete topological dynamical) $G$-system} is a pair $(G, X)$ where $G$ is a discrete group, $X$ is a zero-dimensional compact metrizable space, and $G$ acts on $X$ by continuous maps.
+Note that the action is of course part of the data, but is not included in the notation.
+On the other hand, specifying $G$ is superfluous when talking about $G$-systems, so we sometimes simply say $X$ is a $G$-system.
+(These somewhat strange conventions are standard.)

 We denote the action of $g \in G$ on $x \in X$ by just $gx$.
 The elements $x \in X$ are called \emph{points}.
-A \emph{factor} of a system is another system $(G,Y)$ such that there is a continuous surjection $f : X \to Y$ which intertwines the actions as $f(gx) = gf(x)$ for all $x \in X, g \in G$, and an \emph{isomorphism} of dynamical systems is a factor map that has a factor map inverse.
+A \emph{factor} of a system is another system $(G,Y)$ such that there is a continuous surjection $f : X \to Y$ which intertwines the actions as $f(gx) = gf(x)$ for all $x \in X, g \in G$, and an \emph{isomorphism} of dynamical systems is a factor map that has a two-sided factor map inverse.
 A \emph{subsystem} is a closed $G$-invariant subset.